ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 - no return type by default - adding one would require either creating a generator or writing boilerplate code
 - no control over execution order, since listeners are added in OnEnable() methods

 **Overall** i think it's pretty much useful pattern, but it's definetely not a catch-all.
 Sometimes it might fit game logic or be used as a synchronization tool, but there are for sure times when regular UnityEvents could fit better or at least not worse (e.g. UI).

+### ScriptableObject runtime sets (collections)
+Another great example of utilizing ScriptableObjects capabilities.
+Basically this a collection turned into a scriptable object.
+What for?

+It literally destroys one of the singleton purposes - storing global high-level collection of some GameObjects.
+It might be enemies, minimap icons, weapons - whatever.
+By wrapping this collection in a scriptable object we are able to pass it to any script interested in tracking (e.g. audio manager, enemies counter etc).